 When someone wants to speak to you, put down anything that can distract you and make eye contact throughout the conversation.
 Focus only on the person in front of you and what they have to say.

-You will grow mutual respect, and by not needing to revisit previously discussed topics, find yourself being more productive.
+You will develop mutual respect, and by not needing to revisit previously discussed topics, you will find yourself being more productive.

 2. Listen to find the reason behind the words